Here's a short video about LP distortion correction in Stereo Lab.

 So far, so serious.
 However, the mathematics of the geometry of the tone arm path (and the distortion mechanisms) have been well understood since the days of the early, pre-electric gramophone.
 All modern tone arms are arranged to overhang the centre of the record, and have a "crank" so that the cartridge sits at an angle relative to the tone arm.
 By these two simple geometrical means, the tracking error (the angle of the cartridge relative to the tangent of the groove) is reduced to a few degrees at any point on the record.
 When the error angle is this small, the frequency modulation effects are reduced so that the resulting sidebands are equivalent to second harmonic distortion.

 Note that, whilst tracking distortion may be reduced to low levels by correctly setting the overhang and crank angle of the cartridge, the distortion due to this cause may become very great indeed if these are incorrectly set - especially towards the centre of the record.
-In fact tracking distortion ∝ (tracking angle error/ groove radius); an often overlooked fact.
-It means that distortion is 3 times higher on an inner revolution of the groove than it is on the outer edge of the record for the same angle of tracking error.
+In fact tracking distortion ∝ (tracking angle error/ groove radius) as explained on this page.

 Tracing distortions are quite separate from tracking distortions.
 The origin of all tracing distortion is that a groove cut by a flat-faced chisel is being read by a rounded (conical or elliptical) stylus.
 Tracing distortion is responsible for the majority of distortion (and not just harmonic distortion) when reproducing gramophone records.
 There are three components to tracing distortions: pinch-effect; vertical tracing distortion; and wavelength-loss.

 Constrained as it is to follow a path along the disc radius, the cutter chisel cuts a groove which is only the width of the cutter at the peaks of the wave and which shrinks to a minimum as the wave passes through the zero position.
 This has the effect of squeezing the stylus up and down in the groove even when the modulation is entirely lateral.
 This phenomenon is termed, appropriately enough, pinch effect.